iitmcvg/iitmcvg.github.io/_posts/2018-04-09-ML-Session-01-Introduction-to-Machine-Learning.md

 ## The essence of mahine learning
 * A pattern exists.
-* We cannot pin it down mathematially. (not straightforward, or we want to reverse-engineer)
+* We cannot pin it down mathematically. (not straightforward, or we want to reverse-engineer)
 * We have data on it.

 ![alt]({{"/assets/images/posts/2018-05-09-Introduction-to-Machine-Learning/sess_workflow.png"}})